AvePoint/cloud-api/docs/elements/general/service subscription/add-service.md

-# Add a Service to a Customer
+# Add a Service

-Use this API to add a service to a customer.
+Use this API to add a service for a customer.

 ## Permission